HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 ### Future years

-In future years we hope to be able to continue this analysis the analysis started here, and to map the evolution of structured data usage over time.
+In future years we hope to be able to continue the analysis started here, and to map the evolution of structured data usage over time.

 We look forward to exploring further.